CMCD1996/Portfolio/fitness.md

 ### **Ironman 70.3 Sunshine Coast 2019**

 In September 2019, I flew to the Sunshine to visit my childhood friend Trevor and his family (Di and Dave pictured below).
 While I was there, I competed in the Ironman 70.3 Sunshine Coast.
-My university schedule and other priorities led to
+My university schedule and other priorities led to a more relaxed training schedule.
+It was lovely soaking in the sights on the sunshine coast as I pushed through the 1.9km swim, 90km cycle and 21.1km run.
+It was tough in approximately 30 degrees celsius again.
+I finished the race approximately 6 hours 20 minutes.
+It was a great trip visiting an old friend from childhood.

 | ![](/assets/images/imsc-1.jpg) | ![](/assets/images/imsc-2.jpg) |